Piet van Asch: Honours and legacy

+Van Asch was awarded an honorary membership of the New Zealand Institute of Surveyors in 1949.
 In the 1953 Coronation Honours, van Asch was appointed a Member of the Order of the British Empire, for services to civil aviation, especially in connection with aerial survey.
 He was promoted to Commander of the Order of the British Empire, for services to aerial mapping, in the 1979 Queen's Birthday Honours.